Arlodotexe/OwlCore.AI.Exocortex/README.md

 **Enhancing communication**: The immediate application and likely testing grounds will be to create a timeline of real events and notes in a specific domain to create a basic prototype, with the aim to identify and eliminate communication bottlenecks.
 Through this, constructs can collaborate or exchange knowledge and experiences autonomously.

-**Privacy**: First priority, never to be undermined.
-All computation should be performed on-device.
-The exact AI model used should be swappable by the end user.
-Users should be able to create separate exocortexes for work and personal life, with the option to combine them together.
+**Privacy**: The exact AI model used should be swappable by the end user.
+Users should be able to create specialized or separated exocortexes for work and personal life.

 ### Memory Stream Architecture
 The memory stream is highly inspired by that in "Generative Agents: Interactive Simulacra of Human Behavior", but with some small changes and big additions.